Camborne Redruth Community

 Camborne Redruth Community Hospital provides physical and mental health care (from Longreach House and the Basset Unit - Tel: 01209 318960) services for people in the local area.
 Free car parking is available at this hospital.

-Open Monday to Sunday 8am to 8pm.
+- X-ray: Open Every day from 8am to 8pm.

 Minor Injury Unit and Primary Care Centre